 The CEO and CFO have determined and previously reported that there was an inherent weakness in the Company's internal controls which is typical of small companies, which have a limited ability to segregate incompatible functions.
-Management believes that during the three months ended March 31, 2010, the weakness was remedied by expanding the number of individuals involved in the accounting function as a result of the following changes in accounting systems and processes.
+During 2010, the weakness was remedied by expanding the number of individuals involved in the accounting function as a result of the following changes in accounting systems and processes.